 This post may contain affiliate links, which earn us commission.
 Learn more.

-Spoilers
+Spoilers Ahead

-I’m a big fan of Dracula.
+I’m a big fan of Dracula horror.
 Namely the Bela Lugosi classic from 1931.
 But whenever a new interpretation of the blood-sucking ghoul is fleshed out in movie form, I’m all over it.
 I’m also a fan of Robert Eggers films – namely the mood that is set with his cinematography – or actually Jarin Blaschke’s cinematography, as he has been a long time collaborator with Eggers.

 So when I heard that Eggers was working on a version of Nosferatu with Bill Skarsgard, Willem Dafoe, and Nicholas Hoult, I was ecstatic.
 I hadn’t seen Lily-Rose Depp in anything so she wasn’t much of a draw for me.